 Currently, there is no specific antiviral medication that is FDA-approved to treat COVID-19, and there is no vaccine yet available.
 The best way to prevent illness is to avoid being exposed to this virus, which is thought to spread mainly from person-to-person.
 As we reopen our campuses, we are enforcing/supporting ongoing public health measures.

 We thank all students, faculty, staff and visitors in advance for their compliance as we strive to balance a safer campus with university functions.

-All patients, visitors, faculty, staff, students, volunteers and vendors are required to physically distance 6 feet or more, when feasible, inside UF and UF Health facilities, and when outside without a face covering on UF and UF Health property.
+All patients, visitors, faculty, staff, students, volunteers and vendors are required to physically distance 6 feet or more, when feasible, inside UF and UF Health facilities, and when outside without a face covering on UF Health property.
 Per the CDC, limiting face-to-face contact with others is the best way to reduce the spread of coronavirus disease (COVID-19).

 Additional Best Practices

 Continue to wash hands frequently, cover coughs and use hand sanitizer.
 Wearing a mask is strongly recommended.

 Routine surface and object cleaning in all campus buildings.

 People older than 60 or with underlying health conditions should continue to engage in physical distancing as much as possible.

 Individuals who have tested positive for COVID-19, or those who have symptoms or are suspected of having been exposed, will be asked to self-isolate.